2lambda123/HP_Device_and_Bios-Hacking/README.md

 ## Bypassing/Hacking Secureboot as a pro (to be updated)

 Before you will try anything I wanna tell you that you are able to bypass the secure boot protection if you have some linux skills.
-Windows setups can be installed allways since the certs are from microsoft, ubuntu and kubuntu I know have preinstalled shim installed.
+Windows setups can be installed always since the certs are from microsoft, ubuntu and kubuntu I know have preinstalled shim installed.

 I dont like those distros or windows so I will add how to fix this so we can boot gentoo minimal cd